 Online Gambling At Four Winds Dowagiac

-The Pokagon Band of Indian’s agreement with Kambi includes a sports betting app, which did not launch with Michigan’s first wave of online sportsbooks on January 22, 2021.
-The app remains in the works and will likely launch later on in 2021.
+The Pokagon Band of Indians agreement with Kambi includes a sports betting app, which did not launch with Michigan’s first wave of online sportsbooks on January 22, 2021.
+The Four Winds Sportsbook & Casino app is now live as of the summer of 2021.